Magnetic Field Induced by Straight Currents on the Hyperboloid: Straight Currents on a Hyperboloid

 \section{Straight Currents on a Hyperboloid}

-We start from the discrete analogue of the quasi uniform current on the hyperboloid specified by Eq.~(2).
-Suppose that $N$ numbers of straight wires are arranged equidistantly on the hyperboloid, as shown in Fig.~2.
-The case $N = 16$ is typically drawn.
-Let us label the wires by the index $\ell = 0, \, 1, \, 2, \, \cdots, \, N-1$.
-Figure 3 shows the location of the $\ell$-th wire, where the angle $\theta_{\ell}^{~} = 2\pi \ell / N$ specifies the crossing point of the wire with respect to the $xy$-plane with the contact angle $\phi$.
+We first set up the discrete current flow on the hyperboloid, which is specified by Eq.~(2).
+Suppose that $N$ numbers of straight conducting wires are arranged equidistantly on the hyperboloid, as shown in Fig.~2, where the case $N = 16$ is typically drawn.
+Let us label the wires by the index $\ell = 0, \, 1, \, 2, \, \cdots$, and $N-1$.
+On the left side of Fig.~3, we see the location of the $\ell$-th wire, which is tilted by the angle $\theta$ from the $z$-axis toward the direction of the azimuth angle $\phi_{\ell}^{~} = 2\pi \ell / N$ with respect to the $x$-axis.
+The crossing point P$\!_{\ell}^{~}$ of the wire with respect to the $xy$-plane is expressed by the coordinates $x = R \sin\phi_{\ell}^{~}$, $y = - R \cos\phi_{\ell}^{~}$, and $z = 0$.

 Any point on the $\ell$-th wire can be represented by the position vector